Automattic/Edit-Flow/readme.txt

 = 0.8 (???? ??, 2013) =
 * New feature: Dashboard Notepad.
 Editors and admins can use a notepad widget on the dashboard to leave instructions, important announcements, etc. for every WordPress user.
-* Double-click to create a new post on the calendar.
+* New feature: Double-click to create a new post on the calendar.
 Thanks [bbrooks](https://github.com/bbrooks)
 * Post subscriptions are now saved via AJAX, which means you can add or remove subscribers without hitting "Save Post".
 This is especially useful for editorial comments.
 Thanks [cojennin](https://github.com/cojennin)
 * Modify which filters are used on the calendar and story budget, or add your own.
 Thanks [cojennin](https://github.com/cojennin)
 * Scheduled publication time is now included in relevant email notifications.
 Props [mattoperry](https://github.com/mattoperry)